Contracting Authority UPPS No. 03.04.02

 b.
 A commitment of only departmental resources requires approval of the department chair or school director, a commitment of college resources requires approval of the dean, and so forth.
 Commitments of institution-level resources require President’s Cabinet approval.

 04.03 Partnerships and alliances shall adhere to all university policies in their use of university resources, including information resources as defined in UPPS No. 04.01.07, Appropriate Use of Information Resources.

-04.04 Managers will determine whether a proposed partnership or alliance requires a written agreement or contract.
+04.04 Account managers will determine whether a proposed partnership or alliance requires a written agreement or contract.

 a.
 Partnerships or alliances with any of the following elements will require a written agreement or contract: